 - Upsie members can contact customer claims service by phone 24 hours a day, seven days a week, and 365 days a year.
 They will speak with a helpful, live representative.
 As an alternative, customers can also choose to begin their claim online.

 - Depending upon the type of product and location, the reps may give customers a choice of local, in-home, or postage-paid mail-in service from certified repair centers.
 As an example, owners of TV sets can get in-home service.
 People with Apple products can even choose to use their Upsie warranty at the Genius Bar.

 - If repairs don't make sense, Upsie may offer to replace the product.

 Are Upsie Phone Warranties More Affordable Than NewEgg Warranties?

-The exact prices and terms of a protection plan from either Upsie or NewEgg will depend upon the product, retail price, and contract length.
-As just one example for comparison, look at the difference between a NewEgg SquareTrade warranty and an Upsie warranty for a two-year plan for a 2020 Samsung S20
+The exact prices and terms of a protection plan from either Upsie or NewEgg are paid per month.
+As just one example for comparison, look at the difference between a NewEgg SquareTrade warranty and an Upsie warranty

-Meanwhile, Upsie’s phone warranty covers such common problems as cracked screens, water damage, connectivity issues, and power or battery failures.
-Also, after shopping for the perfect phone, there’s no need to rush into choosing the best warranty.
-Upsie gives its customers up to 120 days to enroll in phone protection plans.
-Just keep a copy of the sales receipt to upload for phone registration.
+Meanwhile, Upsie's phone warranty covers such common problems as cracked screens, water damage, connectivity issues, and power or battery failures.
+Also, after shopping for the perfect phone, there's no need to rush into choosing the best warranty.
+Upsie covers used, new, and old phones.

 Besides phones, also look into Upsie extended warranties for computers, large and small appliances, fitness equipment, and electronics accessories.